 - Warm clothing such as a fleece jacket or sweater

 - Indoor shoes that slip on or off easily (optional)

 - Shawl or blanket for cool mornings in the meditation hall (optional)

 - For Spring or Fall dates guests should bring a warm hat and gloves in case of inclement weather upon any of our hikes

 - Bring clothing for a range of different temperatures as we are in the mountains and conditions can quickly change from hot and sunny to cool and inclement overnight.

 - A daypack for hikes and to hold things you wish to have with you during the day

 Nelson is a small city with full services and many amenities.
-You will be able to buy any additional items you may want or need in Nelson upon your arrival.
+If you have forgotten something upon your arrival, you will be able to purchase anything you may need in Nelson upon your arrival.